Quantum-cascade laser: Intersubband vs. interband transitions

 Within a bulk semiconductor crystal, electrons may occupy states in one of two continuous energy bands — the valence band, which is heavily populated with low energy electrons and the conduction band, which is sparsely populated with high energy electrons.
 The two energy bands are separated by an energy band gap in which there are no permitted states available for electrons to occupy.
 Conventional semiconductor laser diodes generate light by a single photon being emitted when a high energy electron in the conduction band recombines with a hole in the valence band.
 The energy of the photon and hence the emission wavelength of laser diodes is therefore determined by the band gap of the material system used.

 A QCL however does not use bulk semiconductor materials in its optically active region.
 Instead, it consists of a periodic series of thin layers of varying material composition forming a superlattice.
 The superlattice introduces a varying electric potential across the length of the device, meaning that there is a varying probability of electrons occupying different positions over the length of the device.
-This is referred to as one-dimensional multiple quantum well confinement and leads to the splitting of the band of permitted energies into a number of discrete electronic subbands.
+This is referred to as multiple quantum well confinement and leads to the splitting of the band of permitted energies into a number of discrete electronic subbands.
 By suitable design of the layer thicknesses it is possible to engineer a population inversion between two subbands in the system which is required in order to achieve laser emission.
 Because the position of the energy levels in the system is primarily determined by the layer thicknesses and not the material, it is possible to tune the emission wavelength of QCLs over a wide range in the same material system.

 Additionally, in semiconductor laser diodes, electrons and holes are annihilated after recombining across the band gap and can play no further part in photon generation.
 However, in a unipolar QCL, once an electron has undergone an intersubband transition and emitted a photon in one period of the superlattice, it can tunnel into the next period of the structure where another photon can be emitted.
 This process of a single electron causing the emission of multiple photons as it traverses through the QCL structure gives rise to the name cascade and makes a quantum efficiency of greater than unity possible which leads to higher output powers than semiconductor laser diodes.